 Good dashboards integrate and visualize vast amounts of data from different sources into a single-screen presentation that can be understood at a glance.
 The most effective dashboard solutions are intuitive, visually dynamic, and present an accessible real-time look into a range of metrics.
 The combination of comprehensive data gathering with superior data visualization make dashboards a vital tool for organizations looking to gain critical insights and a fresh perspective on their activities.

 Case study insights

-To get a sense of how dashboards can have a positive impact, consider the United Way of Metropolitan Dallas‘s experience.
+To get a sense of how a nonprofit dashboard can have a positive impact, consider the United Way of Metropolitan Dallas‘s experience.
 Burdened by incompatible donor database and financial systems, the organization sought a solution that would integrate disparate data sources and enable it to upgrade out-of-date and hard-to-understand internal reporting mechanisms.